SealedJoy/sway-screen-snatch/README.md

 if you skip inputting a name for the screenshot, it will be saved to ~/images/screenshots with the datetime as filename.

 if you name your screenshot, it will be saved inside of your current working directory.

+This behavior is intended to speed up creating screenshots for your projects as you can name, crop and save by simply run sssnatch directly from your project folder.